Souryadeep/mosquitto/README.md

 Eclipse Mosquitto
 =================

+## Running CBMC to formally verify the code base as part of course project at Columbia

 Mosquitto is an open source implementation of a server for version 5.0, 3.1.1, and 3.1 of the MQTT protocol.
 It also includes a C and C++ client library, and the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and